Romey-Artcenter/sp24_ixd/final/Readme.md

 # FINAL PROJECT
-#  "Find My Uber: A 3D Color & Sound-Based Ride Matching System"
+## "Find My Uber: A 3D-Designed Vehicle with Color & Sound-Based Ride Matching System"
 ## Introduction
 Echo & Glow – A Sensory Way to Find Your Uber